oracle/coherence-operator/helm-charts/coherence-operator/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-We also need to remove the internal secret in targetNamespaces, which is `{ default }` by default.

 ```
 $ kubectl delete secret coherence-monitoring-config
 ```